On the scanning map and the space of smooth projective hypersurfaces: Introduction

 \subsection{Techniques}

 The computation of the rational homotopy type of these section spaces will be performed using the Sullivan model of a space of sections of Brown and Szczarba \cite{BS:models}.
 The main tool to calculate the orbit map in rational cohomology is Theorem \ref{thm:newBS}, where we give a rational homotopy model of the action by conjugation of a connected topological group $G$ on a space of sections.
-To our knowledge, this model has not appeared in the literature before and may be of independent interest.
+Nils Prigge has informed us that a similar model had been considered by Haefliger in \cite{Haefliger-GF}.

 The scanning map $\scan$ is similar to the one used by Madsen and Weiss in their solution of the Mumford conjecture on the cohomology of the moduli space of curves \cite{MW}.
-In Section \ref{ss:charclass} we explain how to compute characteristic class of bundles of hypersurfaces.